Madrid Metro: Wide profile

 CAF series 6000: This model, of which 29 trainsets were built and delivered in 1998, was the first by CAF to feature a new, sleeker and rounder design.
 As it was to serve TFM, the stretch of line 9 connecting Madrid to Arganda del Rey (the first extension of the Metro network outside Madrid proper), its interior resembles the regional Cercanías trains more closely than any other Metro trains: compact seats in couples set perpendicularly to the train walls, more places to grasp in case of a sudden brake/acceleration, etc. They were also the first to include luminous panels stating their destination, as the line they service was effectively split in two stretches, and travellers had to switch trains at Puerta de Arganda.
 Finally, they primed the "boa train" layout, but the walkable aisle only spanned two cars, while a trainset would usually carry 4 or 6.
 These trains are equipped with automatic train protection (ATP) and automatic train operation (ATO).
-Series 6000 is currently doing service on line 9b (TFM).
-In 2013, 73 of the 108 cars ordered were sold to Buenos Aires for operation on Line B of the metro system; the sale totalled €32.6 million for the retirement of Japanese-built units, with a further 13 cars ordered at a later date.
+Series 6000 is currently doing service on line 9B.
+In 2013, 73 of the 108 cars ordered were sold to Buenos Aires for operation on line B of the metro system; the sale totalled €32.6 million for the retirement of Japanese-built units, with a further 13 cars ordered at a later date.
 These trains have been widely criticised in Argentina, and been called the worst purchase in the history of the Buenos Aires Underground.